porodem/amzzoo/README.md

 10. access to sell pet when no space
 11. announce about player got in TOP
 12. Show total zoo profit in TOP
-13. Send package to other player (?)
+13. :white_check_mark: Send package to other player - DONE by auction
 14. Make problems for other player - put bacteria in zoo to get his pets ill.
 Broke cage
 15. add items for protect zoo from other players
 16. add Favorite pet selection
+17. animal atack each other probability (add new parameter of animals or PETS? damage, defence, etc)
 17. Premium: long name, cheap rename, hide animals in top, increace chance

 ### TODO List